jgengelhardt/jgengelhardt/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
+- 🎯 Goals:
 - ⚡ Fun fact: ... -->

-- 🎓 I have a BA in Eng/Comm (my school's journalism degree) with a minor in Graphic Design.
+- 🎓 BA in Eng/Comm with a minor in Graphic Design
 - 😄 Pronouns: he/him
-- 🎯 Goal (2020): Publically host my portfolio of data projects.